 I previously served as a Postgraduate Fellow at the Mercatus Center at George Mason University.
 I hold a master’s degree in economics from the University of Maine and a graduate certificate in policy analysis from the University of Southern Maine.

-I’ve published peer-reviewed research on the effects of minimum wage increases on low-wage workers’ health, the economic consequences of drug overdose deaths in Maine, and the impact of government regulation on access to hospital services in rural and urban areas.
+I’ve published peer-reviewed research on the effects of minimum wage increases on low-wage workers’ health, the effects of expanding optometrists’ scope-of-practice, the economic consequences of drug overdose deaths in Maine, and the impact of government regulation on access to hospital services in rural and urban areas.

-My research has been cited in The New York Times, the Wall Street Journal, by the U.S. Congress, and in testimony before state legislative committees.
+My research has been widely cited in the media (including The New York Times and Wall Street Journal), by leading think tanks (including the Brookings Institution and the American Enterprise Institute), by the Joint Economic Committee of the U.S. Congress, on the floor of the U.S. House of Representatives, and in testimony before state legislative committees.

-My non-academic writing has been featured in many national and local news outlets, including the Wall Street Journal, The Hill, Morning Consult, RealClear Policy, Detroit News, Townhall, and Portland Press Herald.
+My non-academic writing has been featured in many national and local news outlets, including the Wall Street Journal, The Hill, STAT News, Morning Consult, RealClear Policy, Townhall, and the Miami Herald.

 Last updated: October 20, 2025